 Reducing Your Hours of Enrollment

 There are consequences for students who change their enrollment or withdraw from all classes at WSCC.
 It is highly recommended that the student contact the Office of Financial Aid before withdrawing or dropping hours.
 It is the student’s responsibility to seek out this information and understand how dropping hours or completely withdrawing from classes will affect his or her financial aid.
 Students should also reference the Consumer Information Guide for details.

 A student’s financial aid is awarded based on full time enrollment (12 or more credit hours).
-A student’s financial aid will be determined based on the student’s enrollment status as of the census dates of the semester.
+A student’s financial aid will be determined based on the student’s enrollment status as of the census dates (typically the 15th day) of the semester.
 If a student adds or drops classes anytime up to these dates, financial aid will be adjusted according to the schedule below.

 Federal Pell Grant eligibility requirements and amounts are determined by Congress and the U.S. Department of Education and are subject to change.